Elberton, Georgia: Demographics

-Elberton operates under a council-manager form of government.
-In this style of government, the city manager is responsible for the day-to-day operations of the city, the five-person elected council serves as a board of directors, and the mayor performs more ceremonial duties and presides over council meetings, although Elberton mayors have traditionally taken a more active role in running the city.

-The City of Elberton operates Elberton Utilities, a comprehensive utility system which includes electric, gas, water, sewer, cable television, and internet services; Elberton Public Works, which provides solid waste and street cleaning services and operates the city's cemeteries; Main Street Elberton, which promotes development in the downtown area; and the Elbert Theatre, which reopened in 2001 after extensive renovations and now hosts numerous productions throughout the year.
-The city is the primary benefactor of the Development Authority of Elberton, Elbert County, and Bowman.

-For over twenty years, Elberton has been the sister city of Mure, Kagawa, Japan.
-Students have the opportunity each year to participate in an exchange program sponsored by the two cities.

-Elberton was named a Georgia City of Excellence by the Georgia Municipal Association in 2002.
-It received commendation as a Trendsetter by Georgia Trend Magazine in 2005.
-The city was selected to host the Georgia Literary Festival in 2005 due to the area's contributions to literature.

 Economy

 Granite

-Elberton claims the title "Granite Capital of the World", although there are no statistics that qualify such a claim.
-The city's post-Civil War history has largely revolved around the industry, following the opening of the first commercial quarry and manufacturing plant by Dr. Nathaniel Long in 1889.
+Elberton claims the title "granite capital of the world".
+The city's post-Civil War history has largely revolved around the industry, following the opening of the first commercial quarry and manufacturing plant by Nathaniel Long in 1889.
 As the industry grew in the early 1900s, so did Elberton's importance on the passenger and freight railroad lines, bringing many travelers and businessmen to the city and leading to its heyday.

 Several granite monuments, including the now-destructed Georgia Guidestones, are located in or near Elberton.

 Elberton's Granite Bowl seats 20,000 and formerly featured a retired Sanford Stadium (University of Georgia) scoreboard.

 The city is home to the Elberton Granite Museum and Exhibit, with a notable exhibit being "Dutchy", a Confederate monument made of granite that was removed from the town square due to its appearance.

 Southeastern Power

 Since 1950, Elberton has served as the headquarters of the Southeastern Power Administration, a division of the United States Department of Energy.
 The authority markets power generated by the United States Army Corps of Engineers across the southern United States.
 The authority recently moved from its downtown headquarters in the former Samuel Elbert Hotel to a new building on Athens Tech Drive on the western end of the city.